Italy police seize 20 tonnes of cannabis from ship

-ROME (Reuters) - Italy seized more than 20 metric tons (22.046 tons) of cannabis on Thursday from a ship sailing off the island of Sicily.
+ROME, April 18 (Reuters) - Italy seized more than 20 tonnes of cannabis on Thursday from a ship sailing off the island of Sicily.

 Coastguard officers escorted the boat to the Sicilian port of Marsala and discovered the hashish resin in burlap sacks, police said in a statement.
 Six crew members of Syrian origin were taken into custody.